CjDaOne/Serene-Mind-App/README.md

 - **Achievement alerts:** Celebrate your progress

 **Setup:**
+1. Go to the Dashboard page
+2. Scroll to the "Push Notifications" section at the bottom
-1. Click "Enable Notifications" in settings
+3. Click "Enable Notifications"
-2. Allow notifications when prompted by browser
+4. Allow notifications when prompted by browser
-3. Notifications work even when app is closed
+5. Notifications work even when app is closed

+### PWA Component Integration

+The app includes two key PWA components automatically integrated:

+1. **InstallPrompt** (Bottom-right corner)
+   - Appears 3 seconds after page load
+   - Smart detection for iOS and Android devices
+   - Shows install instructions for iOS Safari users
+   - One-click install for Chrome/Edge/Android users
+   - Dismissable and remembers user preference

+2. **NotificationManager** (Dashboard page)
+   - Enable/disable push notifications
+   - Send test notifications
+   - Manages browser notification permissions
+   - Handles subscription to push service

+Both components are client-side only and require no configuration to work.

 ---